 According to traditional Muslim ethical and spiritual teachings, women are considered to possess weak nafses and their physical desires are either neglected or require taming.
 Meanwhile, the material reality is that Islamic laws regulate Pakistanis’ sexual conduct with a special focus on policing women.
 While there are some compensatory rights for women in these philosophical and legal fields, these are not equally compelling or compellingly equal.

-The real crisis, however, is not clerics reifying female sexuality through the hoor promise—it is quite common to explain abstractions in material or physical terms: pleasure, love, labour and freedoms are notions that are routinely reified in societies and materialised by capitalism, to the point of becoming fetishised.
+The real crisis, however, is not clerics reifying female sexuality through the hoor promise—it is quite common to explain abstractions in material or physical terms: pleasure, love, labour and freedoms are notions that are routinely reified in societies and materialised by capitalism, to the point of becoming fetishized.
 Any lofty objections to the hoor ideal will mean challenging the spiritual and sexual privileges assured to Muslim men in the Islamic gendered order.
 Clerics like Jameel are simply the gatekeepers who guard against such theft.

 It may be a valuable project to trace the historic overlaps and consequential disconnect between Muslim sexuality and marriage or even same-sex desire, but this will not fix the unequal social or power relations between genders.
-It would also be self-defeating to get into a debate that attempts to rationalise a divine fantasy or plays the male hoor card.
-Efforts to level the field are also exploited by many left and liberal men who equate sexual liberation with the ‘freedom’ for women to provide men casual sexual gratification.
+It would also be self-defeating to get into a debate that attempts to rationalize a divine fantasy or plays the male hoor card.
+Efforts to level the field are also exploited by many leftist and liberal men who equate sexual liberation with the ‘freedom’ for women to provide men casual sexual gratification.

 Afiya Shehrbano Zia is the author of Faith and Feminism in Pakistan (SAP, UK; Folio, Lahore, 2018).